hbctraining/publication_perfect/lessons/05_custom_plot_scales_colors.md

 </p>

-Let's add a layer to our ggplot code to remove the title and rename the tick labels on the x-axis.
+Let's add a layer to our ggplot code to remove the x-axis title and rename the x-axis tick labels.
 What `scale_` function do you think we should use?

 ```r
 # Check the scale_ function arguments using the ?